drandreaskrueger/chainhammer/parity.md

 block 148 | new #TX 116 / 5000 ms =  23.2 TPS_current | total: #TX 6850 / 300.2 s =  22.8 TPS_average
 ```

-So ... starting parity without `--geth` switch does not suddenly turn it into a faster client.
+So ... starting parity without `--geth` switch does **not** suddenly turn it into a faster client.

-And, as expected, needing 2 calls for 1 transaction (personal_unlockAccount, eth_sendTransaction)... roughly halves the TPS performance.
+And -as expected- needing 2 calls for 1 transaction (first `personal_unlockAccount`, then `eth_sendTransaction`)... roughly halves the TPS performance.

 Good that I tried - but this also did not help.
-No further idea what to do - apart from giving up, rewriting all our inhouse code which had been using `parity` - and turning to the much faster `geth`.
+No further idea what to do - apart from giving up, rewriting all our inhouse code which had been using `parity` - and turning to the much faster `geth`?
+Not what we hoped though.
+We would rather love a faster parity!

-Or? -->
+-->

-## Please you help
+## Please *you* help

 #### I am giving up now

+Because I am running out of ideas.

-If you still believe `parity` is faster then prove it: See
+If you still believe `parity` is faster - then prove it: See

 * [reproduce.md](reproduce.md) for how to get my scripts up and running *within less than half an hour*, or
-* [reproduce.md --> Amazon AMI](reproduce.md#readymade-amazon-ami) for launching my readymade Amazon image *in less than 10 minutes*.
+* [reproduce.md --> Amazon AMI](reproduce.md#readymade-amazon-ami) for launching my readymade Amazon image *in less than 10 minutes*!!!

-Or ... agree with me that `parity` is *6 times slower* than `geth`.

-#### why I ask for your help:
+#### Why I ask for your help:

 Compared to e.g. the >400 TPS of [quorum-IBFT](quorum-IBFT.md#result-400-tps-but-only-for-the-first-14k-tx), and the >300 TPS of [geth-Clique](https://gitlab.com/electronDLT/chainhammer/blob/master/geth.md#results-approx-350-tps-but-only-for-first-14k-transactions), this is slow.

 Calling all parity experts: How to improve this?
 See issue [PE#9393](https://github.com/paritytech/parity-ethereum/issues/9393).
 Thanks.

-So far, nothing really helped.
-Here's a list of the (**few**) suggestions that I got:
+Here's a list of the (*few*) suggestions that I got from the parity team:

 * `--jsonrpc-server-threads` and `--tx-queue-size` and `--scale-verifiers` suggested by [ddorgan](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-415333434)
 * "start with a lower block gas limit as it moves slowly up to the target" by [5chdn](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-415594872)